**LinkedIn NPCs:

 On one hand, it’s sweet.
 On the other, it’s basically someone standing behind your spotlight holding a small, reflective dish.

-04 — The Team Pride Parade
+04 / The Team Proud Parade

 NPC Class: Unity Enthusiast, Patch 3.0

-When someone announces a project launch, this NPC materialises instantly to say how proud they are of “the team” — regardless of whether they were fully involved, slightly involved, or vaguely aware via a calendar invite.
+When someone announces a project launch, this NPC materialises instantly to say how proud they are of “the team”…regardless of whether they were fully involved, slightly involved, or vaguely aware via a calendar invite.

 Patterns:

-Collective pride.
+Collective proudness.
 Glowing statements.

 Designed to reinforce visibility within the organisational ecosystem.